vogsphar/logback-gelf/README.md

 Latest release
 --------------

-The most recent release is 1.0.2, released October 18, 2016.
+The most recent release is 1.0.3, released January 12, 2017.

 To add a dependency using Maven, use the following: